 Documents Needed for UK Student Visa Applications

-- a valid ATAS certificate, if needed
+- a valid ATAS certificate, if your course and nationality require it

 FAQs: Student Visa Applications for the United Kingdom